deeputech/deeputech.github.io/_posts/2020-02-06-polyglot-showdown-with-graalvm.md

 published: true
 featured: false
 tags:
   - java
   - python
   - javascript
   - rust
 canonical_url: "https://deepu.tech/polyglot-showdown-with-graalvm/"
 cover_image: "https://i.imgur.com/SHMvb6A.jpg"
 devto_id: 256804
 devto_url: "https://dev.to/deepu105/polyglot-inception-with-graalvm-why-because-it-s-fun-aa"
 ---

-Please follow me on [Twitter](https://twitter.com/deepu105) for updates and let me know what can be improved in the post.

----

 Have you heard of [GraalVM](https://www.graalvm.org/)?
 If you haven't you should check it out.
 It is an exciting technology, you know the kind that gets a polyglot developer going 😉